There are four steps to get the compensation from Uttar Pradesh Power Corporation Limited in the cases of burning of crops due to short circuit.

 The Bureaucratic Blunder: Misdirection by the Chief Minister’s Office

 Here’s where the administrative process breaks down entirely.
-Dayanand Singh submitted his grievance to the District Magistrate.
-The subject line was clear: “dereliction of duty by sub-divisional magistrate Sadar.”
-He explicitly asked a question.
-How could the Executive Engineer of the electricity department solve a problem?
-The issue was caused by the revenue department.
+Dayanand Singh submitted his grievance to the District Magistrate, hoping that his concerns would finally be acknowledged and addressed.
+The subject line was clear: “dereliction of duty by sub-divisional magistrate Sadar,” which signaled the seriousness of his complaint and his expectation for timely action.

 Nevertheless, the grievance was forwarded by the Chief Minister’s Office to the Uttar Pradesh Power Corporation Limited (UPPCL).
 This transfer is the central point of the applicant’s complaint.
 He argues that this action is a prime example of “anarchy.”
 It demonstrates the incompetence of the officials who forwarded the complaint.
 They either failed to understand the contents or did so deliberately to promote corruption.